curry-packages/icurry/README.md

        > icurry Prog

    This will generate the file `.curry/Prog.icy`, i.e., the suffix `icy` is used for generated ICurry programs.
+If the program is located in a non-local directory, the generated file is placed relative to the directory of the source program.

    In order to see a human-readable presentation of the generated program, use option `-v`, i.e.,